jacwellington/mnpopcenter.github.io/README.md

 5. Add your markdown-formatted blog content below the front matter.
 6. (First time only) Run `bundle install`
 7. Run `jekyll serve --config _config.yml,_config_dev.yml`
-8. Open http://localhost:4000/ (or whatever URL Jekyll used) and check your work.
+8. Open http://localhost:4000/ (or whatever URL Jekyll reported that it used in the last step) and check your work.
 9. Iterate.
-The local server will reflect changes automatically.
+The local server will reflect changes automatically by detecting when files change.
-10. When done, `git add . && git commit -a && git push`
+10. When done, do `git add . && git commit -a && git push`
 11. Submit a pull request back to this repo.
+If you want someone else to do an editing pass on it before merging, you need to add their github.com account as a read/write collaborator on _your fork_ of the repo.

+You can reuse the same git clone to do future blog posts, too.
+You might want to merge upstream first, but it's actually not necessary.

 You really ought to read the rest of these instructions, though.